muchhalsagar88/metrics/README.md

 This is the repository for the Deployment milestone.
 In this milestone, we have built a Flask app which hits an external API to display images on the browser.
 Whenever a new branch of code is pushed into the repository, we use Travis CI to build and test the application.
 Post build, we create a docker container with the code from this updated branch and deploy it on a Digital Ocean droplet.

 ## Properties
-- Configuring a production enviornment automatically & the Ability to deploy a software after build and testing:
+- Configuring a production enviornment automatically & the ability to deploy a software after build and testing:
     - We have used Travis CI as our build server.
     - We have a python project and have configured [tox](https://tox.readthedocs.org/en/latest/) for the build process.
     - Tox provides a lot of great functionality for python builds.
 We have used the following functionality: